Polihale Surf Break

 Best Forecast Surf Conditions for Polihale this week:

-The surf forecast for Polihale over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Friday (Jul 03) at 5AM.
-The primary swell is predicted to be 0.4m and 14s period.
+The surf forecast for Polihale over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Friday (Jul 10) at 11AM.
+The primary swell is predicted to be 0.4m and 14s period with a secondary swell of 0.6m and 6s.
 The wind is predicted to be cross-offshore as the swell arrives.

 Wave TypeTime (HST) & Date Wave Height & Period